Poecilotheria metallica

 Poecilotheria metallica, also known as the peacock tarantula, or the Gooty sapphire tarantula, is an Old World species of tarantula.
 It is the only blue species of the genus Poecilotheria.
 Like others in its genus it exhibits an intricate fractal-like pattern on the abdomen.
-The species' natural habitat is deciduous forest in Andhra Pradesh, in central southern India.
-It has been classified as Critically endangered by the IUCN.
+The species' natural habitat is a deciduous forest in Andhra Pradesh, in central southern India.
+It has been classified as Critically endangered by the International Union for Conservation of Nature (IUCN).

 Taxonomy

 The first specimen of this spider known to science was sent to the British Museum in 1898 by H.R.P.
 Carter, who received it from chief engineer H.C.
 West of the Madras Railway.
 This specimen, a female individual, was discovered by West near the Indian town of Gooty, specifically in his bungalow on the north-west line of the railway.
 It would be studied the following year, when British Zoologist Reginald Innes Pocock determined from its distinct colouration that it represents a species which was unknown to science at the time, and gave this species the name Poecilotheria metallica.